-Any meeting or interview in which you ask a prospect or client for their business.
-It most commonly refers to asking for money, but may also refer to a request for their signature or approval for anything that advances the sale toward a successful conclusion.
+Closing Interviews: Any meeting or interview in which you ask a prospect or client for their business.
+It most commonly refers to asking for money, but may also refer to a request for their signature or approval for anything that advances the sale toward a positive decision and successful conclusion.
 You are asking the prospect or client to take an action which is required for the finalization of the sale.